The opportunity to design a housing development in Blackburn was something that energised Gerardine and Wayne.

 We have another large housing development that is coming out of the ground and currently welcoming its first residents, this time in the town I was brought up in – Blackburn.
 The development is Green Hills Blackburn which, unlike The Staiths, is not on previously used land.

 Such is the housing need and shortage of decently designed developments in Blackburn, the town badly needs something as aspirational (yet affordable) and in such a desirable location as Green Hills.

 What makes me so proud is that this really is a coming together of so many elements of housing delivery that very rarely happen together.

 Firstly, this is a development being delivered by a local SME developer, Kingswood Homes.
-So many local SME developers were wiped out in the housing led financial crash of 2008, leaving the landscape open for the current, totally unsatisfactory domination of housing delivery by the totally shareholder / profit driven top 5 housebuilders ( top five by size not quality or social value !!).
-The recovery of the SME sector has been slow because skills and materials have been gobbled up by the ‘top 5’ and because banks have been much more careful in their lending.
+So many local SME developers were wiped out in the housing led financial crash of 2008, leaving the landscape open for the current, totally unsatisfactory domination of housing delivery by the totally shareholder / profit driven top five housebuilders (top five by size only – not quality or social value!).
+The recovery of the SME sector has been slow because skills and materials have been gobbled up by the ‘top five’ and because banks have been much more careful in their lending.